What is an FHA Loan and its Requirements? 2021CASAPLORERTrusted & Transparent

 FHA loans have limits and cannot be used for all loan amounts, the loan limit varies by county.
 The loan limit in 2021 ranges from $356,362 to $822,375.
 For example, the upper limit for FHA loans on single-family homes in Yukon County of Alaska is $356,362.
 Whereas, in San Francisco County, California the upper limit is $822,375.
 All FHA loan limits can be found on the Housing & Urban Developments website.

 Are there Adjustable-rate Mortgages (ARM) or Variable Rate FHA Mortgages?

 An adjustable-rate mortgage (ARM) has an interest rate that changes periodically over time, usually once a year.
+ARM mortgages follow a benchmark index like the Prime rate along with a credit spread to determine the monthly rate.
+ARM's follow a benchmark index like the Prime rate along with a credit spread to determine the monthly rate.
 Most ARM loans taken today are ‘hybrid loans’ that start off with a fixed interest rate for a definite period of time, after which it will begin to adjust each year.